1emb/Vietnam-Province/README.md

 JSON file:
 VNProvinceBorderLinking.json

+If you want to see the code, use the second version.
+The first one generates a wrong neighbor mapping.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.